Naughty, Idle, Ungodly

 The Book of Trespass by Nick Hayes (who was a very early contributor to New Escapologist, fact fans) is brilliant.
 It’s well researched and far wider reaching in its politics than I had imagined.

-In my bones I like the idea of trespass — of sticking it to impossibly wealthy gods of the establishment with little more than a fleet-of-foot mischief — but the book goes intelligently into the intersections of racism, feminism, slavery and many other topics, underpinned as they are by exclusion and enclosure and may one day be brought to heel by land justice.
+In my bones I like the idea of trespass — of sticking it to impossibly wealthy gods of the establishment with little more than fleet-of-foot mischief — but the book goes intelligently into the intersections of racism, feminism, slavery and many other topics, underpinned as they are by exclusion and enclosure and may one day be brought to heel by a mass movement in land justice.
 As well as telling unapologetically magical stories of walks in the countryside, Hayes makes painstaking research dives into law and statute.
 It’s a remarkable book.

 The crossover of trespass and escape is probably obvious — we aspire to wander — and we’ve covered the arts of trespass in the magazine, perhaps most prominently in Issue 12.
 But look at this majesty from Hayes’ chapter on gypsies and vagabonds: